buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 150 meters
 * **Duration**: Concentration, up to 1 minute

 You create a seismic disturbance at a point on the ground that you can see within range.
 For the duration, an intense tremor rips through the ground in a 30-meter-radius circle centered on that point and shakes creatures and structures in contact with the ground in that area.
 The ground in the area becomes difficult terrain.
 Each creature on the ground that is concentrating must make a Fortitude Saving Throw.
-On a failed save, the creature's concentration is broken.
+On a failed save, the creature' \*\*s concentration is broken.

 When you cast this spell and at the end of each round you spend concentrating on it, each creature on the ground in the area must make a Reflex Saving Throw.
 On a failed save, the creature is knocked prone.

 This spell can have additional effects depending on the terrain in the area, as determined by the GM.
 Fissures.
-At the start of the round after you cast the spell, fissures open throughout the spell's area.
+At the start of the round after you cast the spell, fissures open throughout the spell' \*\*s area.
 A total of 1d6 fissures open in locations chosen by the GM.
-Each is 1d10 × 3 meters deep, 3 meters wide, and extends from one edge of the spell's area to the opposite side.
+Each is 1d10 × 3 meters deep, 3 meters wide, and extends from one edge of the spell' \*\*s area to the opposite side.
 A creature standing on a spot where a fissure opens must succeed on a Reflex Saving Throw or fall in.
 A creature that successfully saves moves aside as the fissure opens.
 A fissure that opens beneath a structure causes it to automatically collapse (see below).

 Structures.
 The tremor deals 50 bludgeoning damage to any structure in contact with the ground in the area when you cast the spell and at the end of each round until the spell ends.
 If a structure drops to 0 hit points, it collapses and potentially damages nearby creatures.
 A creature within half the height of the structure must make a Reflex Saving Throw.
 On a failed save, the creature takes 5d6 bludgeoning damage, is knocked prone, and is buried in the rubble.
 It must then use 2 actions succeeding an Athletics check DC 20 to free itself.
 The GM might adjust the DC higher or lower, depending on the nature of the rubble.
-On a successful save, the creature takes only half the damage and doesn't fall prone or become buried.
+On a successful save, the creature takes only half the damage and doesn' \*\*t fall prone or become buried.

-### Efrem's Blessings
+### Efrem' \*\*s Blessings

 Choose up to MP willing creatures that you can see within range.
 Each target transforms into a Beast of small, medium, or large size of your choice with a Challenge Rating of 4 or lower.
 You can choose a different form for each target.
 In subsequent rounds, you can use 2 Actions to transform the targets again.

 The transformation follows the standard rules of animal transformation.

-A target's game statistics are replaced by the statistics of the chosen Beast, but the target retains its creature type; Hit Points; Traits, ability to communicate, and Intelligence, Wisdom, and Charisma scores.
-The target's actions are limited by the Beast form's anatomy, and it can't cast spells.
-The target's equipment melds into the new form and can't be used while in that form.
+A target' \*\*s game statistics are replaced by the statistics of the chosen Beast, but the target retains its creature type; Hit Points; Traits, ability to communicate, and Intelligence, Wisdom, and Charisma scores.
+The target' \*\*s actions are limited by the Beast form' \*\*s anatomy, and it can' \*\*t cast spells.
+The target' \*\*s equipment melds into the new form and can' \*\*t be used while in that form.

 The spell ends on a creature if it falls unconscious.

 **NOTE**: You must be a Devotee or Follower of Efrem or Shayalia to cast this spell.

-### Eithne's Mud Ball
+### Eithne' \*\*s Mud Ball

 * **Magic List**: Earth
 * **Level**: 1, Uncommon